TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
-         Convert the charset of the string from the charset given as value to the current rendering charset of the frontend (renderCharset).
+         Convert the charset of the string from the charset given as value to the current rendering charset of the frontend (UTF-8).

 .. _stdwrap-parsefunc: